System Maintenance occurs every Friday.

 What Will I Learn By Taking This Class?

 1. Electrical Behavior of Defects.
-Participants learn how open circuits, resistive vias, shorts, and transistor variations affect the electrical behavior of the individual transistor, gate elements, and larger blocks.
+Participants will study the electrical behavior of defects.
+They will learn how open circuits, resistive vias, shorts, and transistor variations affect the electrical behavior of the individual transistor, as well as gate elements and larger blocks.

 2. Fault Models for Defect-Based Testing.
-Participants learn about the historical underpinnings of the stuck-at-fault (SAF) model.
-They also learn about other testing models, including IDDQ testing, at-speed testing, and delay testing.
+Participants will learn about the historical underpinnings of the stuck-at-fault (SAF) model.
+They will also learn about other testing models, including IDDQ testing, at-speed testing, and delay testing.

 4. The Economic and Quality Impact of Defect-Based Testing.
-Participants learn how defect-based testing can improve test economics.
-They also study the impact on quality and reliability.
+Participants will learn how defect-based testing can actually improve test economics.
+They will also study the impact on quality and reliability.

 Course Objectives

-1. The seminar will provide you with an in-depth understanding of defect-based testing and its technical issues.
+1. The course will provide participants with an in-depth understanding of defect-based testing and its technical issues.

-2. Participants will understand the basic concepts of test economics, yield, test time and the cost of test.
-They also learn how defect-based testing can reduce the possibility of failures in the field.
+2. Participants will understand the basic concepts of test economics, yield, test time, and the cost of test.
+They will also learn how defect-based testing can reduce the possibility of failures in the field.

-3. The seminar will identify underused test techniques like IDDQ and Very Low Voltage (VLV) that can successfully find defects that are difficult to catch with conventional methods.
+3. The course will identify underused test techniques like IDDQ and Very Low Voltage (VLV) test techniques that can successfully find defects that are difficult to catch using conventional test techniques.

-4. The seminar offers the opportunity to discuss specific test problems with our expert instructors.
+4. The course will offer the opportunity to discuss specific test problems with our expert instructors.

-5. Participants will be able to identify basic and advanced principles of defect-based testing.
+5. Participants will be able to identify basic and advanced principles for defect-based test.

 7. Participants will become familiar with Design for Test (DFT) and Automatic Test Pattern Generation (ATPG) tools used for defect-based testing.